 Beginning The Journey

 The toddler is just learning to communicate verbally.
 They develop the ability to share feelings and negotiate with peers in a group setting.
-Teachers create an atmosphere where toddlers and twos are treated as capable individuals.
+Teachers create an atmosphere where toddlers and twos are capable individuals.
 Their opinions, actions, and thoughts are respected and valued.
-Emphasis is placed on modeling appropriate language and behavior.
+Emphasis is on modeling appropriate language and behavior.
 This creates a respectful environment.
-Trust, self-esteem, autonomy, communication, and teamwork are developed.
+Trust, self-esteem, autonomy, communication, and teamwork develope.

 In our twos classroom, there is music, art, dancing, stories, and games.
 We stretch our muscles and imaginations.
 Inside, on the Playscape, or in Stonebrook Forest we are learning.
 Naps are also part of the day.

-Potty training is a an important part of the life of two-year-olds.
+Potty training is an integral part of the life of two-year-olds.
 It is mixed into each classroom schedule.
-Teachers work with each child.
-Building an understanding their bodies.
+Teachers work with each child to build an understanding of their bodies.
 And how to listen to the needs of their bodies.
 Teachers partner with parents!
-Hand washing is also stressed throughout the day.
-An important self help skill.
+Hand washing happens throughout the day.
+An important self-help skill.

 Daily reports are available for parents at pick-up time.
-Of course, there are alway artistic master piece for your refrigerator, walls, or workspace!
+Of course, there is always an artistic masterpiece for your refrigerator, walls, or workspace!

 Stonebrook families have a private secure web site.
 There they can review weekly classroom blogs.
 Photos and videos of the children with teacher comment are featured.